kingsdigitallab/alice-thornton/frontend/posts/blog/2023-05-04-coronation-charles-II.md

 Nally had three or four ‘fits of convulsions’ while sheltering in a local shop before being brought home.
 Thornton treated her with various medicines such as ‘oil of amber and peony,’ and Nally made a full recovery.[^6]

-[Pepys also recorded](https://www.pepysdiary.com/diary/1660/05/29/)celebratory gunfire on 29 May 1660 for the king’s birthday, as well as on the later date of the coronation.
+[Pepys also recorded](https://www.pepysdiary.com/diary/1660/05/29/) celebratory gunfire on 29 May 1660 for the king’s birthday, as well as on the later date of the coronation.
 In Yorkshire, the date of the Restoration – 29 May – continued to be celebrated as [Oak Apple Day](https://www.thenorthernecho.co.uk/news/6950621.national-celebration-died-living-memory/) until the 1940s, a reference to the oak tree the king was said to have hidden in to escape Cromwell’s army in 1651.
 This weekend there are a variety of [events being held across the UK](https://coronation.gov.uk/events/) to celebrate the coronation of Charles III.